SishwaCloud/webapp/README.md

 Application returned 400 Bad Request HTTP response code when a user account with the email address already exists.
 Password is stored securely using the BCrypt password hashing scheme Links to an external site. with salt Links to an external site.
 Allowed to update the information such as First Name, Last Name, Password.
+Any user can add a product.
+Product quantity cannot be less than 0.
+Only the user who added the product can update the product.
+Users can use either the PATCH or PUT API for updates.
+Only the user who added the product can delete the product.